reconbot/streaming-iterables/README.md

 import { buffer } from 'streaming-iterables'
 import { getPokemon, trainMonster } from './util'

-// Instantly load 10 monsters while we process them for await (const monster of buffer(10, getPokemon())) {
+// load 10 monsters in the background while we process them one by one for await (const monster of buffer(10, getPokemon())) {
   await trainMonster(monster) // got to do some pokéwork }